For years, my kids and I have been cutting down our own Christmas trees—from a national forest, no less.

 A fully charged phone, first aid kit, handsaw or chainsaw, and straps or tie-downs are the bare minimum of what’s required.

-You might also want pruning shears to remove low-hanging branches; work gloves for dragging your tree back to the car; a tarp to protect the roof; a sled you can use to pull your tree through the snow; snowshoes, cross-country skis, or maybe even a baby chariot with a cross-country ski kit for exploring less accessible areas; and tire chains and a snow shovel (if you don’t have 4WD and snowflake-rated tires).
+You might also want pruning shears to remove low-hanging branches; work gloves for dragging your tree back to the car; a tarp to protect the roof; a sled you can use to pull your tree through the snow; snowshoes, cross-country skis, or maybe even a baby chariot with a cross-country ski kit for exploring less accessible areas; and tire chains and a snow shovel (if you don’t have 4WD and winter-rated tires).

 Emergency gear like flashlights and blankets are always a good idea, especially if you’re like my family and love to milk the whole day.
 We usually find ourselves traipsing out of the woods at sunset and more than once, we’ve ended a hike with headlamps on.